60,000 Q&A topics -- Education, Aloha, & Fun

 - Baltimore, Maryland

 Voila!
 Success at last.
-Good ole' WD-40 [linked by editor to product info at Amazon] to the rescue.
-One friend uses Zep for stainless with great results and the other swears by WD40 ( petroleum distillate so take heed and caution).
+Good ole' WD-40 [affil. link to product info on Amazon] to the rescue.
+One friend uses Zep for stainless with great results and the other swears by WD-40 ( petroleum distillate so take heed and caution).
 I had that so went to work and can't believe I have my brand new dishwasher and fridge back.
 No more lines, streaks, swirls, light scratches, smudges, discolorations -- no "nothing".
 I just sprayed some on a microfiber cloth and lightly rubbed with the grain.
 I gently went back over with the dry part of the cloth.
 I am so happy and relieved as stainless is truly beautiful when it looks right.
-I no longer fear it.Elsa Boynton (returning)
+I no longer fear it.Elsa Boynton [returning]

 - Baltimore, Maryland